faxu/onnxruntime/docs/tutorials/ort-ecosystem.md

 ---
 title: ORT Ecosystem
 parent: Tutorials
-nav_order: 9
+nav_order: 3
 ---
 # ORT Ecosystem
 {: .no_toc }

 ONNX Runtime functions as part of an ecosystem of tools and platforms to deliver an end-to-end machine learning experience.
-Below is a list of popular tools and corresponding tutorials that work with and/or integrate ONNX Runtime.
+Below are tutorials for some products that work with or integrate ONNX Runtime.

 ## Contents
 {: .no_toc }

 * TOC placeholder
 {:toc}

-## Model Conversion

-### Scikit-learn

 ## Azure Machine Learning Services